Isn’t it frustrating?

 15. Ask for your children’s opinion

-Your children will feel more appreciated and respected if you ask for their opinion.
+They’ll feel more appreciated and respected if you do this.

 You can ask them where they’d like to eat for dinner, or what they’d like to do for your family time activity.